MMartinelli-hub/GutBrainIE_Pipeline/README.md

 ## Project Description

 The **GutBrainIE Pipeline** is a comprehensive tool designed to facilitate the retrieval, processing, and analysis of scientific literature related to the gut-brain axis.
 It integrates multiple components, such as Data Retrieval from PubMed, Preprocessing, Named Entity Recognition (NER), Relation Extraction (RE), and Visualization, to provide insights into the interactions between the gut and brain.
-The main goal of this pipeline is to assist researchers in the biomedical field to extract meaningful knowledge from vast amounts of literature.
+The main goal of this pipeline is to assist researchers in the biomedical field to extract meaningful knowledge from vast amounts of literature by providing reliable distantly-supervised annotations for entities and relations in biomedical texts.

 ## Table of Contents